-This recipe is a spin on my stovetop classic Butternut Squash Soup (which has long been one of my favorite healthy fall recipes.
+This recipe is a spin on my stovetop classic Butternut Squash Soup (which has long been one of my favorite healthy fall recipes).
 I decided to see if I could make a slow cooker version with the same deeply simmered, quintessentially autumn flavor.
 (If you love autumn-flavored soups, be sure to check out Acorn Squash Soup, Vegan Pumpkin Soup, and Instant Pot Potato Soup.)

 How to Make the Best Butternut Squash Soup

-- Don’t let the thick, creamy nature of this soup fool you—that luscious texture comes from a blend of butternut squash and coconut milk, no actual cream required.
-(For those with dietary concerns, using the coconut milk also makes this butternut squash soup naturally vegan, and it is gluten free as well.)
+Don’t let the thick, creamy nature of this soup fool you—that luscious texture comes from a blend of butternut squash and coconut milk, no actual cream required.
+It’s packed with healthy ingredients and the cooking method is foolproof!

-- For me, the essential butternut squash soup spices are nutmeg (so fall!) and a baby pinch of cayenne pepper.
-The cayenne keeps the soup from being too sweet and adds the lightest touch of warmth without taking over or making the soup spicy.
+- Cayenne.
+To keep the soup from being too sweet and for the lightest touch of warmth without making the soup spicy.

-What Other Ingredients Can I Use for Butternut Squash Soup?
+What is a Good Garnish for Butternut Squash Soup?

 How Do You Use Frozen Butternut Squash for Soup?